This Scallop Fried Rice is very quick and easy to make for daily meals. It is also great for special occasions.

 The second main ingredient is scallop.
 I like to use medium-sized sea scallops, and it’s fine to use frozen ones.
 The rest of the ingredients are just eggs and typical Asian seasonings and aromatics.

-Now, it’s time to fried the rice.
+2. Now, it’s time to fry the rice.
 Sauté garlic and onions until fragrant, then add the rice.
 Stir and toss constantly to break up the rice.
 It’s best not to overfill your pan with rice, or it will be more difficult to toss and get a good texture.

 I also like to stir in some chopped scallions and freshly cracked pepper.
+You can also toss the fried rice with some sate sauce for some heat and additional flavors.
 Serve right away!